 Emergency contacts: 102 (police); 103 (ambulance)

 Transport and driving: Vehicles drive on the right-hand side of the road.
-Despite Baku's modern metro system, public transport can be unreliable and doesn't cover all areas, and many expats prefer to use their own private vehicle.
+Despite Baku's modern metro system, public transport can be unreliable and doesn't cover all areas, and many expats prefer to use a private vehicle.

 Are you an expat living in Azerbaijan?